 When you’re a project manager, all the decisions that you make will be influenced by the need to grow the business you work for and deliver a successful product or service that maintains a positive reputation.
 As a technical lead, your main concern is delivering effective pieces of software or components and ensuring that the aspects of a project that you are responsible for are completed.

-In the electronics and embedded systems and software industry, both a technical lead and a project manager will have studied some kind of engineering or technical design degree and likely had jobs in areas based on this qualification in the past.
+In the electronics and embedded systems and software industry, both a technical project leader job description and a general project manager job description will require candidates to have studied some kind of engineering or technical design degree and likely had jobs in areas based on this qualification in the past.
 Whilst both individuals will have a good level of technical knowledge, a technical lead is much more experienced and knowledgeable in their chosen area, whereas a project manager is more likely to have a good overview of different systems, approaches and solutions.

 Technical leads will also be required to be much more hands-on than a project manager as part of their role and will work alongside the team they are leading to develop a product or system.
 Project managers can offer advice or guide other employees, but practical work is not usually required of them during a project.

-When it comes to useful or relevant skills, both a project manager and a technical lead need to have solid leadership skills and be comfortable with taking responsibility and managing others.
+When it comes to useful or relevant skills, both a project manager and an IT project lead need to have solid leadership skills and be comfortable with taking responsibility and managing others.
 However, a project manager does this on a much larger scale and is usually a more senior member of a company with years of experience, whereas a technical lead role might just be the first stepping stone on an engineer’s journey to project management.

 Ultimately, the differentiation between the two comes down to the question ‘what is the difference between leading and managing a project?’.
 If you are leading in any capacity then you are in charge of guiding a team and getting involved in the work required, but the task you are doing has likely been decided by someone else and you will be required to liaise with a more senior professional before being allowed to make any changes.
 If you are managing a project, you decide what is going to be involved, who completes each task and what resources they use, how you are going to meet requirements and how you will solve any problems that arise.